Talos

 Section titled âStep 2: Initialize Projectâksail cluster init \ --name talos-omni \ --distribution Talos \ --provider Omni \ --control-planes 1 \ --workers 2Step 3: Add the Omni Endpoint

 Section titled âStep 3: Add the Omni EndpointâThe scaffolder does not generate the omni: block automatically.
-Open ksail.yaml and add spec.cluster.omni.endpoint manually:
+Open ksail.yaml and add spec.provider.omni.endpoint manually:

 Section titled âUse CasesâTalos excels at immutable infrastructure, security-focused production deployments, and multi-environment consistencyâthe same distribution works from local Docker development through Hetzner Cloud production without âworks on my machineâ issues.
 See Use Cases for practical workflow examples.